B Cup’s more plywood shack than cafe, barely bigger than a walk-in closet.

 Oh…

-Our drip is done for the day
+Our drip is done for the day,

-But I can totally make you an Americano…
+but I can totally make you an Americano…

 Is that cool?